Cghlewis/data-mgmt-ed-research-book/_book/01-rdm.md

 1. **Encourages validation**: Implementing reproducible data management practices encourages and allows your team to internally replicate and validate your processes to ensure your outputs are accurate.

 1. **Improves continuity**: Data management practices such as documentation ensures project continuity through staff turnover.
-Having developed thorough protocols allows new staff to pick up right where the former staff member left off and implement the project with fidelity [@borghi_data_2021; @cowles_research_nodate].
+Having thoroughly documented procedures allows new staff to pick up right where the former staff member left off and implement the project with fidelity [@borghi_data_2021; @cowles_research_nodate].
 Furthermore, good data management enables continuity when handing off projects to collaborators or when picking up your own projects after a long hiatus [@markowetz_five_2015].

 1. **Increases efficiency**: Documenting and automating tasks reduces duplication of efforts for repeating tasks, especially in longitudinal studies.